BoksBurger/BoksBurger/README.md

 I was a bit late to the party when I dicovered that JavaScript can run outside the browser in 2018.

-On my Raspberry Pi I installed NodeJS that ran some code at an interval.
-It was monitoring results from an academic website where I was expecting to find results to be published for a practical violin exam I did.
+On my Raspberry Pi I installed NodeJS that ran some code at an interval that was monitoring an academic website where I was expecting to find results to be published for a practical violin exam I did.

 I was fed up having to check the resluts on a daily basis, so I automated the process.

-Looking for a way to run my JavaScript as a service, I discovered NodeJS.
+Looking for a way to run my JavaScript as a service somehow, I discovered NodeJS.

 My code would scrape the resluts as soon as it gets published.
 Compile an email with the info and send it to me.